SDU-eScience/Project5/docsrc/workshop2/index.rst

 Objective
 ---------

-Project scoping: definition of work packages and roadmap
+Project scoping: definition of work packages and roadmap.

 Agenda
 ------